GUARANTEE WHALE SIGHTINGS ON OUR 7 – 8 HOUR DAY TOUR!

 Zodiac Style Boats

-Latest generation of Zodiac style boats similar to those used by the Coast Guard.
-Private roomy stand-up washrooms.
+We have the latest generation of 12 passenger zodiac style boats similar to those used by the Coast Guard.
+Private stand-up washrooms.
 Dry storage for each passenger under the generously padded seats.

-New twin 250 hp engines exceed current EPA (Environmental Protection Agency) standards.
+New and well maintained engines exceed current EPA (Environmental Protection Agency) standards.

-Up-to-date electronic communication and navigation equipment, cellular telephones, GPS (global positioning system) and electronic charting.
-New full length thermal survival floater suits that keep you warm, dry and safe!
+Up-to-date electronic communication and navigation equipment, GPS (global positioning system), and electronic charting.
+New full length thermal survival floater suits that keep you warm, dry, and safe!

 Each vessel is equipped with specifically designed underwater microphones enabling guests to listen to vocalizations of the Orca.

-Each boat is equipped with a 400 watt sound system with 6 speakers allowing the Driver / Naturalist to draw the attenti0on of the guests to points of interest and to historical details as we travel.
+Each vessel is equipped with a 400 watt sound system with 6 speakers allowing the Driver / Naturalist to draw the attention of the guests to points of interest and share historical details while travelling.

 NIMMSA North Island Marine Mammal Stewardship Association.